 - Use productive and positive language when you’re talking to yourself

 Attempting to work while your mind is overflowing with negative thoughts is ineffective and will reduce productivity.
 A study conducted by the University of Illinois at Urbana-Champaign concluded that brief diversions from a task can dramatically improve one’s ability to focus on that task for prolonged periods.
+A good way to turn your bad day around.
 Time off is necessary to regroup to get your mind back on track.

 - Talking to a friend or family member